pansay/zp/slides/libertarian-law/Introduction-to-libertarian-Law.md

 ---Text---

 And that brings us to the liberal position.
-Liberalism, in this sense, is nothing more than the most advanced theory of the science of law.
+Liberalism, in this sense, is nothing more than the most advanced theory of the science of Law.
 Liberalism is a set of solutions to various legal problems, but the most important is the framework: Universal Law, the right to private property, which can be justified purely logically, and therefore is indisputable for anyone who wants to reject nihilism.

 ---